ChefRedr/ChefRedr/README.md

 - 👋 Hi, I’m @ChefRedr
-- 👀 I’m interested in coding
+- 👀 I’m interested in computer science and data science
-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning Python and R

 <!---
 ChefRedr/ChefRedr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.